 Lead generation strategies usually follow four steps; lead capture, lead magnets, lead qualification, and lead segmentation.
 You start with collecting basic demographics such as the name, organization, position, company size etc. If traditional demographics aren’t relevant for you, try thinking about the audience psychographics, meaning their culture and core beliefs.

 Next, you’ll offer them some incentive that drives them towards your business.
 Based on their level of interest and the sales outcomes, you’ll know whether the lead cohort is truly qualified or not.
 Lastly, as you segment them into different groups based on the information you have, you may find some groups perform better than others.

-Lead generation activities include cold calls/emails, chatbot conversations, content subscriptions, event invitations, social media ads, and leveraging organic search traffic.
+Lead generation activities include cold calls/emails, chatbot conversations, ai chatbot conversations, content subscriptions, event invitations, social media ads, and leveraging organic search traffic.

 Leveraging Intake Forms and Questionnaires